Partial Payment Installment Agreement

 What is Partial Payment Installment Agreement (PPIA)?

-A Partial Payment Installment Agreement (PPIA) is similar to any other type of installment agreement in that the IRS agrees to allow you to break down your tax debt into monthly installments in order to make it easier to pay.
-The difference with a PPIA versus a normal installment agreement is that the IRS agrees to allow you to pay only a portion of your debt over the allotted amount of time the IRS gives you, usually over the course of two years.
-In order to apply for a Partial Payment Installment Agreement, you must provide the IRS with a full financial disclosure featuring your wages, assets and expenses.
-If you cannot afford a regular installment agreement and the amount that you would be paying is unlikely to ever cover the full tax debt then a Partial Payment Installment Agreement may be the most beneficial course of action for you and your business.
+A Partial Payment Installment Agreement (PPIA) is similar to other types of installment agreements allowed by the IRS.
+The IRS allows you to break down your tax debt into affordable monthly installments.
+The difference between a PPIA and a regular installment agreement is that the IRS agrees to allow you to pay only a portion of your debt over an allotted amount of time that they determine.
+Typically, the IRS usually allots the taxpayer two years.
+You must provide the IRS with a full financial disclosure indicating your wages, assets and expenses to apply for a PPIA.
+If you cannot afford a regular installment agreement and the amount that you would be paying is unlikely to ever cover the full tax debt, then a Partial Payment Installment Agreement may be the most beneficial course of action for you and your business.

 What Are the Eligibility Requirements for a Partial Payment Installment Agreement (PPIA)?

 Similar to an Offer in Compromise, the IRS must determine that:

 - You do not have enough assets worth liquidating to pay off your debt,

 - Your wages would not cover the payment of your debt in full plus your basic living expenses, and